terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/data_solution_extension.html.markdown

 Solution Add-Ons extend Cloud Director offering with value-added functionalities.
 One can manage multiple Solution Add-Ons within a Cloud Director Solution Landing Zone.

-The Solution Add-Ons come packed as `.iso` files and Terraform Provider for VCD v3.13+ is capable of leveraging them to configure Solution Add-Ons within VCD.
+The Solution Add-Ons come packed as `.iso` files and Terraform Provider for VCLOUD v3.13+ is capable of leveraging them to configure Solution Add-Ons within VCD.

 *Note:* For a more hands-on experience, one can check [DSE deployment